 Once again, legitimate voter fraud has been discovered.
 The California DMV has admitted to falsely registering 1,500 people.
 “The California Department of Motor Vehicles (DMV) revealed Monday evening that it had registered 1,500 non-eligible people, including non-U.S. citizens, to vote between April and September,” Breitbart reports.

-Automatically registering to vote those who apply for a driver’s license is arguably a nice convenient measure taken for the sake of Californians.
+Automatically registering to vote those who apply for a driver’s license is arguably a helpful convenience for the sake of Californians.
 However, implementing automatic registration while just two years prior beginning to allow illegal aliens to get driver’s licenses without reporting their immigration status is highly suspect.
-It is reasonably difficult to believe that this was not intended to be exploited for the sake of illegal voting.
+It is difficult to believe that this was not intended to be exploited for the sake of illegal voting.

 Nevertheless, “State officials reassured the public that non-citizens would not be allowed to register to vote because database safeguards would prevent it,” notes Breitbart.
 Such reassurance would be more convincing if California was more open about their voting practices.
 However, California is “one of several states that had refused to cooperate with federal efforts to study voter fraud.”